HaakonWiland/Notes/Hackthebox/Windows Event Logs.md

 #### Other event ids:

 **Application and Services:**
-- **Event ID 7:** This event is generated whenever a process loads a module (DLL, EXE, or other executable file) into its address space.
+- **Event ID 7:** This event is generated whenever a process **loads a module** (DLL, EXE, or other executable file) into its address space.
 Essentially, it tracks which shared libraries (DLLs) or executable components are loaded into memory by a process.
+- **Event code 10 (sysmon):** A process attempts to **access another process** memory.
+Useful for monitoring unauthorized access to critical processes like LSASS

 #### XML Queries in event viewer: